Ilhan Omar Blasts Political Opponents And Media Following Divorce

-Minnesota Representative Ilhan Omar filed for divorce from her husband Ahmed Hirsi Friday, citing an “irretrievable breakdown of the marriage relationship” and requesting joint legal and physical custody of the pair’s three children.
+Minnesota Rep. Ilhan Omar filed for divorce from her husband Ahmed Hirsi Friday, citing an “irretrievable breakdown of the marriage relationship” and requesting joint legal and physical custody of the pair’s three children.
 The revelation of the legal documents came following reports that the couple were separated as well as rumors that Omar married her brother to skirt immigration laws.

 Omar and Hirsi have now issued a statement — written by an attorney on behalf of the couple — following the reports of their divorce.
 In the statement, the pair attack their political opponents as well as the media for the “speculation and innuendo” pushed by both parties and suggest it has taken a “significant toll” on their relationship and their three children, The Daily Wire reports.